marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 Another quirk of MapLibre which drives me somewhat insane is the race conditions that often occur with how it loads its layers; this is specifically an issue when using `react-map-gl`.
 Because of how React works, it can quickly get hacky and messy when you start using the map's ref directly to trigger reordering of layers.

 A hack that I've came up with is a concept called an 'overlay anchor'.
 Basically, you create empty layers (as many as you need) which act as anchors for the layers being loaded.
-This means you can safely use `beforeId` without worrying about racae conditions.
+This means you can safely use `beforeId` without worrying about race conditions.

 ```tsx
 import { Source, Layer } from 'react-map-gl/maplibre'